 What is your current or intended professional position and any other jobs that you have held?
 What also got you into your current profession?

-I am the linebackers coach for the football team at Birmingham Southern College.
+I am the linebackers coach for the football team at Birmingham-Southern College.
 It was something that I always wanted to do and before I graduated the staff extended me the job for as soon as I graduated I would be hired onto the staff.

 What made you decide to choose this profession and what about it draws you to stay with it?